chonzadaniel/MLproject/README.md

 # Project Objective:
 To build a Machine Learning classification model with a Classifier to predict whether a creditcard transaction is fraudulent or not.
 The project aims at testing the personal skills in Machine Learning Model building aiming at building a classifier with a predictive power with accuracy above 75%.

+# Programming Language used:
+Python language is used throughout the project.

 # Project Methodology:
 ## To Accomplish the Project Below are the Methodological Steps to Follow:
 * Data Collection.